-Each week, ten SIRGAS Processing Centres deliver loosely constrained weekly solutions including station positions for a certain set of SIRGAS stations.
-The distribution of the SIRGAS stations among the SIRGAS Processing Centres ensures that each station is processed by three processing centres.
+Each week, ten SIRGAS analysis centres deliver loosely constrained weekly solutions including station positions for a certain set of SIRGAS stations.
+The distribution of the SIRGAS stations among the SIRGAS analysis centres ensures that each station is processed by three analysis centres.

 The main processing characteristics applied by DGFI-TUM for the analysis of the SIRGAS-C network are:

 Fax +49 89 23031-1240